春叶 | ஸ்பிரிங்லீஃவ்

 |Line Served||Thomson-East Coast Line|

-Springleaf MRT Station (TE4) is an underground station located along the Thomson-East Coast Line (TEL) Stage 2.
+Springleaf MRT Station (TE4) is an underground station located along the Thomson-East Coast Line (TEL) 2.
 It is built underneath Upper Thomson Road, at the junction with Thong Soon Road and Thong Soon Green, bringing rail connectivity to parks and residential developments in the area.

 The station is in the vicinity of the Springleaf residential estate, comprising mostly of shophouses and low-rise private homes.
 Across the road, a commercial and residential mixed-use development is planned.